-iTools automatically allow user to create rotated log without restart of the web server.
-Specify the period of rotation, and the log files will be created with the given file name and appended with Epoch date.
+iTools automatically allows users to create rotated logs without restarting of the web server.
+Specify the period of rotation, and the log files will be created with the given file name and appended with the Epoch date.
 The log file can be viewed in System Status.
-See Chapter 9, System Status for details.
+See Chapter 14 for details.